-This course focuses on the scope of businesses-to-business marketing.
-Understanding of the nature of industry as primary consumer of goods and services, government, and other industrial institutions.
-Comparison is drawn between consumer markets and business market to understand the distinct characteristics, nature of demand, and the marketing mix.
-Various analyses of strategies conducted to determine domestic and international industrial consumer approach.
-Emphasis on relationship management, E-commerce, supply chain, market research, high technology innovation, strategic brand assessment, segmentation, selling, advertising, and Integration and application of various business-to
+This MBA level course examines the nature and scope of industrial/businesses-to-business marketing.
+Understanding of makeup and characteristics of demand, and strategies needed to determine industrial/business consumers.
+Various topics will be discussed ranging from relationship management, E-commerce, supply chain, market research, high technology innovation, strategic brand assessment, segmentation, selling, advertising, to Integration and application of various business-to business strategies.
+Prerequisite: MBA-645